stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Tongue of the Sun and Moon and 10 Other Monk Talents
 You mastery of chi grants +1d to all defenses.

-Additionally, whenever you make a defence check and fail, you may spend 1 chi point to reroll it and take the second result.
+Additionally, whenever you make a defence check and fail, you may spend 1 mana to reroll it and take the second result.

 ### Timeless Body